My last post was a dedication to the fallen soldiers

 and the weak are crushed by the strong.

-world is not our permanent home; we are looking forward to a home yet to come.”
+“For this world is not our permanent home; we are looking forward to a home yet to come.”
+(Hebrews 13:14)

 “I don’t belong, but while I’m here,